danielsaidi/KeyboardKitSwiftUI/README.md

 `KeyboardKitSwiftUI` extends [KeyboardKit][KeyboardKit] with `SwiftUI` functionality.

 This library is temporarily a separate project, since Xcode can't handle iOS 13 features in a framework that targets iOS 11.
-If this would be a part of [KeyboardKit][KeyboardKit], you would have to add SwiftUI as a weak dependency to avoid crashes on iOS 11 and 12 devices.
+If this would be a part of [KeyboardKit][KeyboardKit], you would have to add a weak SwiftUI dependency to your project to avoid crashes on iOS 11 and 12 devices.

 Read more about SwiftUI support in the [main repository][KeyboardKit].